 No kneading.
 No dough hook.
 Just a bottle of beer and a few pantry ingredients and your home will be suffused in the comforting aroma of freshly baked bread.

 Wait, beer?
 Yes!
 It’s the secret ingredient in this crusty loaf which takes just 10 minutes of active cooking time to make.
 Half Baked Harvest‘s Tieghan Gerard shared this recipe with us from her new cookbook, Half Baked Harvest Super Simple.
-She uses the recipe often, last week employing it as the dough for a stunning Rosemary Potato and Wild Mushroom Burrata Pizza—currently the dish up next on our what-to-make-for-weekend-lunch list.
+She uses the recipe often, sometimes employing it as the dough for a stunning Rosemary Potato and Wild Mushroom Burrata Pizza—currently the dish up next on our what-to-make-for-weekend-lunch list.

 The dough is soft and bubbly.
 Once it rises, you need only transfer it to a well-floured board and do your best to shape it into a round.
 We suggest using a bench scraper to lift the edges of the dough over the center before flipping it over onto a piece of parchment paper for baking.
 A preheated Dutch oven in a hot oven does the rest.